 This non-toxic, bleach-free indoor-outdoor cleaner with the Safer Choice label leverages ingredients like water and ammonium chloride to lift stubborn siding stains from vinyl siding and patio furniture, including rust, calcium and limescale, and greasy deposits like motor oil and crayon.
 Manually apply the ready-to-use cleaner undiluted, let it dwell for a few minutes, scrub lightly with a soft-bristle brush, then rinse off with water.
 Feel free to use it indoors, too, on surfaces ranging from kitchen sinks to showers.

 You’ll get bang for your buck with this big jug of cleaning concentrate.
-The hydrogen peroxide-powered cleaner lifts dirt and stains from moss, mold, mildew, and algae without damaging the lawn, plants, or patio upholstery and is safe for use on vinyl, wood composite, brick, and more.
-It can be applied with a pressure washer with water supplied from a tap and then rinsed off after five to 10 minutes.
-If cleaning siding manually, dilute 1.5 cups of the concentrate in 13.5 cups water, apply it to the siding, let it dwell as above, scrub it with a soft-bristle brush, then rinse.
+The hydrogen peroxide-powered cleaner lifts dirt and stains from moss, mold, mildew, and algae without damaging the lawn, plants, or patio upholstery.
+It’s safe for use on vinyl, wood composite, brick, and more.
+To apply, dilute 1.5 cups of the concentrate in 13.5 cups water, spray the solution onto the siding, and wait five or ten minutes.
+Then scrub the siding with a soft-bristle brush where necessary before finally rinsing the solution away.